What is an ADR?

 ADR vs. design document

-A design document explores options; an ADR records the outcome once you commit.
+An ADR is not a solution overview.
+It is the evaluation of a single decision—what you chose, what you rejected, and why.
+A design document explores options and may span many decisions; an ADR records one outcome once you commit.
 It can reference longer docs, performance numbers, or RFC threads—those belong in links and appendices, not in place of a crisp decision.

 Where ADRs live